ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/user-task.md

 Once the user (worker) has completed the execution of this task, he has to manually confirm that the job is completed.

-When the task is confirmed as completed the process continues to the next task that needs to be done (if any).
+When the task is confirmed as completed, the process continues to the next task that needs to be done (if any).